Quality Standard

 No generic boilerplate, no template processes, no vague instructions.
 Concrete output formats, specific constraints, real substance.

-96 checks across 3 platforms.
-Every skill, every release.
+96 structural checks per skill, every platform, every release.
 No exceptions.

 certified skill-platform combinations